k1000/django-stratus/README.rst

 About
 -----

-*django-commitlog* - git integrated online developement.
+*django-stratus* - git integrated online developement.
 Known to work in Django 1.3

 Features